CozzyBro2/jannie-bot/README.md

 GOOGLEAI_KEY=<key> # Needed to use AI functionality.
 Get a key here: https://ai.google.dev/tutorials/setup GOOGLEAI_PROMPT=<prompt> # Tells the AI what to do and how to act.
 Example: "You are a fish.
 You speak only like a fish, you speak no other way."
-AI_HUMANS_ONLY=<boolean> # Whether the AI responds when other bots/apps mention it ANNOY_SERVER=<boolean> # Whether the bot will put a funny little message in each server once per day READ_MEMBERS=<boolean> # Whether the bot will include information about server members in it's responnses
+AI_HUMANS_ONLY=<boolean> # Whether the AI responds when other bots/apps mention it ANNOY_SERVERS=<boolean> # Whether the bot will put a funny little message in each server once per day READ_MEMBERS=<boolean> # Whether the bot will include information about server members in it's responnses
 ```